-4. Use the 6-pin cables provided in the package to connect the Armor Modules serially to the Armor Module port of the Power Management Module.
-The two 6-pin ports of the Armor Support Frame are equivalent ports.
-The

-Connect the robots reasonably based on their design and ensure that the cables are connected securely to prevent damage and wear.
+- 4. Use the 6-pin cables provided in the package to connect the Armor Modules serially to the Armor Module port of the Power Management Module.
+The two 6-pin ports of the Armor Support Frame are equivalent ports. - Connect the robots reasonably based on their design and ensure that the cables are connected securely to prevent damage and wear. - The number of Armor Modules in series on the two 6-pin ports of the Power Management Module should preferably be equally distributed, to divide the current on the ports evenly.